WHAT IS A TIGER NUT?

 - Egyptians were one of the first to cultivate tigers nuts.
 They roasted them, served them with honey and boiled them in beer.

-- Tiger nuts are on track to become a new form of biofuel – an awesome renewable energy resource.
+- They are on track to become a new form of biofuel – an awesome renewable energy resource.

 - In some parts of the world, the tiger nut plant is treated as a weed because it’s so good at surviving.